-TAD definition

-The list of TADs used in the computations was obtained from .
-They called the TADs based on Hi-C data across different human cell lines, normalized and processed with their own algorithm.
-Here, all the large TADs that completely encompass smaller ones were removed to preserve the signal from the boundaries of the small TADs.
-Boundaries from very large TADs would otherwise contain the signal from smaller TADs inside, generating noise.

 Hi-C data and normalization

-Contacts were calculated using Hi-C contact matrices from .
-All computations are performed on 5kb resolution matrices constructed from all read pairs mapping to the genome with a MAPQ score of at least 30.
-To correct for bias induced by chromatin accessibility and restriction sites density , matrices were normalized using the KR normalization vector provided by the authors whenever possible.
-SQRTVC (square root vanilla coverage) was used for chromosome 9 of all cell lines, because the KR algorithm did not converge for chromosome 9 of K562 probably as a result of the high sparsity of the matrix.
-I chose SQRTVC as a substition for KR as the authors reported this method to yield very close results to KR.
-The normalization procedure, as described by the authors, consists in dividing each entry in the raw contact matrix M by a corresponding value in the normalization vector N:
+All chromosomal interactions were estimated using 5kb resolution Hi-C contact matrices constructed from all mapped read pairs with MAPQ scores above 30 (REF).
+To correct for bias induced by chromatin accessibility and restriction sites frequency across the genome, matrices were normalized using the provided KR normalization vector for all cell lines except for chromosome 9, where the SQRTVC (square root vanilla coverage) was used as the KR algorithm did not reach convergence for this chromosome in K562, likely due to the high sparsity of the matrix.
+I chose SQRTVC as this method yields very similar results to KR.
+The normalization procedure, as described by the authors, sequentially divides each entry in the raw contact matrix M by its corresponding value in the normalization vector N:

 Mi,j=Mi,jNKR[ires]*NKR[jres]